Alfresco/alfresco-content-app/docs/tutorials/how-to-create-your-first-extension.md

 }
 ```

-- Test if npm i is working:
+- Test if pnpm install is working:

 # Developing the basics of the ACA extension